By K. Beeders

 David said he was always regretted eating this large meal every night.
 He wanted to be able to change his eating habits so he ate earlier in the day and thus avoid eating the very large meal at night.

 Even though I'm eating a hot dinner every night before going to sleep, I deeply and completely accept myself

 I find it often helps when a client isn't sure about the issue that we need to start out tapping using more of a general statement and the tapping often opens the person's mind so we can find out what the real issues are and get very specific to get the best results.

-This reduced his initial level of intensity from an 8 to 6 out of 10 but also brought up a few beliefs which we needed to tap on and revise what we were focusing on.
+This reduced his initial SUD Level of intensity number from an 8 to 6 out of 10, but also brought up a few beliefs which we needed to tap on and revise what we were focusing on.